 Between May and November Jervis Bay is one of the best places in Australia to witness the migration of whales.
 Find an easy vantage point on the headland, overlooking the turquoise ocean, or hop on a tour boat to experience the beauty of these wonderful creatures up close.
 Don't forget to bring your camera!

 Whale Watching in Jervis Bay

-Whale numbers have risen substantially around Jervis Bay in recent years, and whether you're watching from shore or the deck of a tour boat, it's hard not to be awed by their size and their antics.
-And then there's the length of their actual migration, which is around 5000km on average; the longest migratory journey of any mammal on earth.
+Whale numbers have risen substantially along the NSW South Coast and around Jervis Bay in recent years.
+Whether you're watching from shore or the deck of a tour boat, it's hard not to be awed by the size and beauty of these wonderful creatures.